 By default, Amazon Redshift retains backups for 1 day.
 You can configure this to be as long as 35 days.

 Q: How do I restore my Amazon Redshift data warehouse cluster from a backup?

-You have access to all the automated backups within your backup retention window and restore to them.
+You have access to all the automated backups within your backup retention window.
 Once you choose a backup from which to restore, we will provision a new data warehouse cluster and restore your data to it.